chipcullen/chipcullen_com/src/posts/how-to-use-icomoon-and-icon-fonts-part-1-basic-usage.md

 permalink: "how-to-use-icomoon-and-icon-fonts-part-1-basic-usage/"
 ---

+_Note: This post was originally published and updated in 2013.
+IcoMoon is still around, but has a very different look than when I made this article.
+I personally haven't used it in a long time, due to the nature of my work.
+However, this article still gets a lot of traffic.
+Just know that what you see below is quite out of date._

 _Note: This post was updated on December 18th, 2013, to use new screenshots that show the recent redesign to the IcoMoon App._

 I've become a huge fan of [using icon fonts recently](/using-icons-from-icon-fonts-directly-in-css/).
 I love the fact that graphics elements that are implemented this way are vector based & stylable with CSS.
 It makes them really easy and flexible to work with.